code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README1.md

 <a name="Rustcpp"></a>
 ### 1.2 Rust vs C++
+- No implicit copies as in C++
+- No invisible copy constructors, move operators etc (as in c++).
+Whatever is runtime cost that's visible in code.
 - Safe parallelism wrt C++
 - Pacakge Repository (crates) better
 - Compiler Errors are more informative